Easy Sheet Pan Baked Fish with Vegetables

 If you’re looking for a healthy and quick dinner, try my Easy Sheet Pan Baked Fish with Vegetables.
-Seasonal white fish is seasoned with lemon and garlic before baked on a bed of sliced potatoes, snow peas, spinach and zucchini for a delicious, light and easy sheet pan dinner that is perfect for spring!
+Seasonal white fish is seasoned with lemon and garlic before baked on a bed of sliced potatoes, snow peas, spinach and zucchini for a delicious, light and easy sheet pan dinner!

 We love baked fish.
 It’s so simple and flavorful… and easy to clean up!